 Here’s what you need to do –

-a) Making sure your feet are where you want them.
-About shoulder-width apart giving yourself a strong, stable foundation.
+- Making sure your feet are about shoulder-width apart giving yourself a strong, stable foundation.
 Weight on the balls of your feet ready to adjust your position or jump as needed.

 Follow through the ball on contact, moving your head forward fast and pushing it in the direction you want it to go.